pacha/cels/README.md

   - b
   - c
 ```
-Whereas, in the case of `extend` all the elements of a list are added:
+Whereas, in the case of `extend`, multiple elements are added simultaneously:
 ```yaml
 # input
 foo: